-GFL pays more than the living wage in every region, even at the entry level.
+Because of this, even at the entry-level, GFL pays more than the legal minimum wage in every region.

 In order to guarantee that workers receive their compensation in a rational, equitable, and fair manner, we have set rule(s) with an organized procedure of wage and salary calculation and annual increments.
 The company offers competitive remuneration that is in line with all relevant legal requirements, motivating, fair, and equitable, and contingent on both employee and company performance.